Validity and Reliability of Discrete Movement Assessments in HumanTrak

 Azure Kinect vs. Azure Kinect with Inverse Kinematics vs. Vicon

 The Azure Kinect method performs particularly well in this comparison, consistently showing lower MAE for most movements and joints, indicating high reliability.
-It excels in knee flexion/extension during walking and hip adduction/abduction during single-leg squats, where it has the lowest error compared to other methods.
+It excels in knee flexion/extension during walking and hip adduction/abduction during single-leg squats, where it has the lowest error compared with other methods.
 The Azure Kinect method generally exhibits high ICC across movements and joints, particularly for knee flexion/extension during single-leg CMJ, demonstrating strong reliability.

 Azure Kinect Camera: Session 1 vs. Session 2